 Now you have a solid plan for selling services online.
 But how exactly do you monetize your existing skill set?
 Are you a professional in your industry with contacts and knowledge to implement your services, or are you just starting out?
 Either way, you will need to show the world your expertise and prove that your services are worth the investment.

 First, ask yourself if you need more knowledge to make your business a success.
-There are hundreds of online classes and tools that can help you sharpen existing skills.
+Online classes like the ones offered by Lynda, Udemy, and Coursera can help you sharpen existing skills.
 This research has more than one benefit.
 As you use these tools, think about how your potential competitors are marketing their services.
 This is a chance to see what you do and don’t want as you move forward with your business.
 Use your research as a guide when you price your services and identify your primary audience.